 The primary cameras fare far better at low light.
 Even with no Nightscape, the primary camera picks up a nice quantity of detail and inhibits noise very well.
 The ultra-wide-angle camera does a fantastic job removing noise at night.
 Nightscape mode helps to make things marginally more visible in darker regions.
 I discovered this to be effective with the most important camera compared to the wide-angle one.

-OnePlus has included some new video features to the 8T’s camera.
+OnePlus has included some new video features in the 8T’s camera.
 The very first one is basically video focus tracking, and it worked very well in my own experience.
 The OnePlus 8T can keep on tracking an object even when it drops from the framework and comes back again.
-Video Portrait create a depth effect around your object, but this just works for people.
+Video Portrait creates a depth effect around your object, but this just works for people.
 Ultimately, Video Nightscape provides a brighter exposure in low light when compared with standard video mode, but the resolution is restricted to 1080p.

 Low-light video quality was average at best.
 Things looked grainy and there was a continuous jitter in the minute when I started walking around.
 The ultra-wide-angle camera fails badly at night, making nearly unusable footage.